juanjaragavi/budgetbee/src/content/blog/simple-ways-to-start-saving-money-today-even-on-a-tight-budget.md

 ### Track Your Spending

 You can't manage what you don't measure.
 For a week or a month, track *every single dollar* you spend.
 Use a notebook, a spreadsheet, or a budgeting app.
 You might be surprised where your money is actually going.
 This step is foundational to finding areas where you can save.
 Need help getting started?
-Check out our guide on [How to Track Your Expenses Without Going Crazy](https://us.topfinanzas.com/money-management/how-to-track-expenses/).
+Check out our guide on [Budgeting Methods Compared: Which Approach Fits Your Spending Style?](/blog/budgeting-methods-compared-which-approach-fits-your-spending-style).

 ### Identify "Money Leaks"